tkiraly/spec/spec.md

 |---|---|---|
 |**DataRate\_TXPower**|DataRate|TXPower|

-The requested date rate (**DataRate**) and TX output power (**TXPower**) are region-specific and are encoded as indicated in the LoRaWAN Regional Parameters document [PARAMS].The TX output power indicated in the command is to be considered the maximum transmit power the device may operate at.
+The requested date rate (**DataRate**) and TX output power (**TXPower**) are region-specific and are encoded as indicated in the "LoRaWAN Regional physical layer specification" document.
+The TX output power indicated in the command is to be considered the maximum transmit power the device may operate at.
 An end-device will acknowledge as successful a command which specifies a higher transmit power than it is capable of using and should, in that case, operate at its maximum possible power.
 The channel mask (**ChMask**) encodes the channels usable for uplink access as follows with bit 0 corresponding to the LSB:

 |**Bit\#**|**Usable channels**|
 |---|---|